-At the NSEC ministerial meeting on 4 December 2019, the NSEC countries and the Commission agreed that the conclusions from the meeting allows the NSEC to continue and reinforce the cooperation under the new 3-year work programme.
+At the NSEC ministerial meeting on 4 December 2019, the member countries and the Commission agreed that the meeting conclusions allowed the NSEC to continue and reinforce the cooperation under a new 3-year work programme.

-The work programme for 2020-2023 and the new structure put a particular emphasis on developing concrete cross-border offshore wind and grid projects (hybrid projects), with the potential to reduce costs and space of offshore developments.
+The 2020-2023 work programme and the new structure put a particular emphasis on developing concrete cross-border offshore wind and grid projects (hybrid projects), with the potential to reduce costs and space of offshore developments.